morisok31/multi-purpose-mineflayer-bot/README.md

 If you don't know what port the server uses, you can use [this](https://mcsrvstat.us/) website.
 Also the `<[username]>` and `<[password]>` fields are fully optional, you only use the `<[password]>` if you have an accual Minecraft account, and the `<[username]>` is there to determine what username you want the bot to have.
 If you use a "premium" Minecraft then it has to be a valid Minecraft account username, but if you do not, then you can use any username you want.

-# Lorem Ipsum Dolor Sit Amet
+# Usage

+Ojciec poszedł umyć zęby